OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Changing_from_QTI_1.2_to_QTI_2.1.md

 !!! tip "Recommendation"

     If you exchange the existing test all results will be lost.
-It is thus recommended to create a new course element test and limit the visibility/access to the old test.
+It is thus recommended to create a new course element "test" and limit the visibility/access to the old test.